-Stephen Burns is Associate Professor of Liturgical Theology and the Study of Anglicanism.
+Stephen Burns is Associate Professor of Liturgical Theology and the Study of Anglicanism at EDS, and Adjunct Associate Professor in the Strategic Research Centre on Public and Contextual Theology, Charles Sturt University, Canberra, Australia.
 He studied theology at the universities of Durham (BA, MA and PhD) and Cambridge (MLitt) and has since taught theology at Cranmer Hall and the Wesley Study Centre, St John’s College, Durham University, UK, The Queen’s Foundation for Ecumenical Theological Education, Birmingham, UK, and United Theological College, Charles Sturt University, Sydney, Australia.
 He is a presbyter in the orders of the Church of England and has served parishes in full-time ministry in the diocese of Durham.

 Dr. Burns’ research and writing focuses on liturgical renewal and the intersections of liturgical and contemporary practical theologies.
 He is especially interested in feminist and postcolonial ecclesiology, and how these may shape the practice of ministry.

 • Liturgy (SCM Studyguide) (SCM Press, 2006)

 • Exchanges of Grace (coeditor with Natalie K. Watson, SCM Press, 2008)

 • The Edge of God (coeditor with Nicola Slee and Michael N. Jagessar, Epworth Press, 2008)

 • Christian Worship in Australia (coeditor with Anita Monro, St Pauls, 2009)

 • Presiding Like a Woman (coeditor with Nicola Slee, SPCK, 2010)

 • Christian Worship: Postcolonial Perspectives (coauthor with Michael N. Jagessar, Equinox, 2011)